gpoehl/phpReport/docs/source/sugar.rst

     .. php:method:: isFirst($level = null): bool

-            Checks if the current group is the first one within the next higher group. e.g. Is it the first invoice for a customer.
+            Test if the group at $level the first one within the next higher group. e.g. Is it the first invoice for a customer.

             :param string|int|null $level: The group level to be checked.
-Defaults to the next higher group level.
+Defaults to the current group or row when at detail level.

-            :returns: True when the current group is the first one within the givel level.
+            :returns: True when the group at $level is the first one within the next higher level.
 False when not.

+             :throws: InvalidArgumentException when level is below the current level.

     .. php:method:: isLast($level = null): bool

-            Check if the current group footer action is executed the last time within the group level.
+            Test if the group at $level is the last one within the next higher group.
-            The question can only be answered in group footers.
+            The test can only be executed in group footers.

             :param string|int|null $level: The group level to be checked.
-Defaults to the next higher group level.
+Defaults to the current group or row when at detail level.

-            :returns: True when the current action is executed the last time within the given group level.
+            :returns: True when group at level is the last one within the next higher level.
 False when not.

-            :throws: InvalidArgumentException when method is not called in a group footer or asked for group levels not higher than the current one.
+            :throws: InvalidArgumentException when method is not called in a group footer or when $level is below the current level.

     .. php:method:: getLevel($groupName = null): int